trailofbits/osquery-extensions/fwctl/README.md

 ## Running the extension

-To configure extensions on production environments, refer to the [official documentation](https://osquery.readthedocs.io/en/latest/deployment/extensions/).
+To install osquery extensions for use in a production environment, refer to the [official documentation](https://osquery.readthedocs.io/en/latest/deployment/extensions/).
 To perform a quick test, you can use the following command:

 ```bash
 $ osqueryi --allow_unsafe --disable_extensions=false --extensions_default_index=false --extension=/path/to/osquery/build/<platform_name>/extension_path.ext